andreadvecchia/andreadvecchia.github.io/_publications/random_proj.md

 pdf: "/files/papers/DellaVecchia_random.pdf"
 selected: true
 excerpt: >-
-  **Abstract:** We study a natural extension of classical empirical risk minimization, where the hypothesis space is a random subspace of a given space.
+  We study a natural extension of classical empirical risk minimization, where the hypothesis space is a random subspace of a given space.
 In particular, we consider possibly data-dependent subspaces spanned by a random subset of the data, recovering as a special case Nyström approaches for kernel methods.
 Considering random subspaces naturally leads to